I’m not an explorer in the traditional sense, I simply enjoy the outdoors and the process of discovering new places and revisiting old ones.

 I climb I kayak I hike

 I wouldn’t say I’m highly experienced in any of these activities.
-I just enjoy being out and about doing different thing, experiencing and discovering about myself and the world.
+I just enjoy being out and about doing different things, experiencing and discovering things about myself and the world.

 Kayaking the flat still river water is my preference.
 I have tried sea kayaking and I have to admit it’s rather hair raising for me.
 I’m not a confident swimmer even though I love the water.
 Just the gliding motion of my kayak moving through still water soothes my soul and brings a sense of calmness to my mind.
 I am happy to leave the angry ocean waves to the hardcore sea kayakers.